-The fourfold table of frequencies in Table 9 signifies the two sets of responses from the same group of the sample.
-Since the non-parametric test utilized to treat the data merely focused on the numbers in which changes occurred, it could be understood that 23 respondents originally did not agree on the necessity of the AEP, but following the computation of their study habits, these pre-service teachers shifted to its possible development.
-Contrastingly, three respondents preferred at first the program, but eventually expressed disagreement following the quantified mean scores of their study habits.
+The fourfold table of frequencies in Table 9 signifies the two sets of responses from the same group of sample.
+Since the non-parametric test utilized to treat the data merely focused on the numbers in which changes occurred, it could be understood that there were 23 respondents who originally did not agree on the necessity of the AEP, but following the computation of their study habits, these pre-service teachers shifted to its possible development.
+Contrastingly, there were three respondents who preferred at first the program, but eventually expressed disagreement following the quantified mean scores of their study habits.